-In a busy and fast-paced world, as a small and medium-sized business (SMB) owner, you may think hiring a finance representative or outsourcing your accounting is enough for your business.
+As a small and medium-sized business (SMB) owner in a busy and fast-paced world, you may think hiring a finance representative or outsourcing your accounting is enough for your business.
 However, as an SMB owner, you must understand that being financially literate will increase your success rate of growing your business.
-In fact, the research conducted by the University of South Florida, they’ve found a correlation between financial literacy and financial difficulties.
-Therefore, as an SMB owner, it is important to increase financial literacy to have a full understanding of your business that you have started with your passion.
+The research conducted by the University of South Florida found a correlation between financial literacy and financial difficulties.
+As an SMB owner, it is essential to improve your financial literacy to understand your business entirely.

 Here are 7 key terms you should familiarize yourself with to improve your financial literacy and continuing your direction of growing your business: